 In June 2018, the government announced that OHIP+ will move to provide medication coverage for children and youth who are covered by OHIP and aged 24 and under who are not covered under a private plan.
 Children and youth who are not covered by private benefits will continue to receive eligible prescriptions for free.
 Those who are covered by private plans will bill those plans first, with the government covering all of the remaining eligible costs of the prescription.
-This change will come into effect on April 1, 2019.
-More information can be found on the Ontario Ministry of Health and Long-Term Care’s website and the OHIP+ website.
+This change came into effect on April 1, 2019.
+More information can be found on the Ontario Ministry of Health and Ministry of Long-Term Care’s websites and the OHIP+ website.

 Ontario Drug Benefit Program (ODB)

 The ODB provides coverage for most of the cost of medications listed on the Ontario Formulary.
 If you are eligible to receive benefits from the ODB, you may still need to pay a small fee for a prescription.